gis-ops/dbscan-clustering/README.md

   layers: [placesLayer, clusterLayer, hereReducedDay] }

-// this you have seen before, we define a react component class Map extends React.Component {
+// this you have seen before, we define a react class component class Map extends React.Component {
   // and once the component has mounted we add everything to it componentDidMount() {
     // our map!
     this.map = L.map('map', mapParams)

-    // we create a leaflet pane which will hold all isochrone polygons with a given opacity const clusterPane = this.map.createPane('clusterPane')
+    // we create a leaflet pane which will hold all cluster polygons with a given opacity const clusterPane = this.map.createPane('clusterPane')
     clusterPane.style.opacity = 0.9